 Convinced that art - and more specifically dance - is a powerful tool to contribute to the health and well-being of all, the Mosa Ballet School wants to capitalise on its reputation and its strength of mobilisation to move the lines and be the source of a real major societal impact.

-The Quand on Danse programme was created in perfect harmony with the Mosa Ballet School's values of excellence, humanity and collaboration.
+The Quand on Danse program was created in perfect harmony with the Mosa Ballet School's values of excellence, humanity and collaboration.

 Proving and testing

-The programme relies on field experts and research to demonstrate the contribution of dance to improving quality of life and health.
+The program relies on field experts and research to demonstrate the contribution of dance to improving quality of life and health.

-One of the missions of the programme is to facilitate access to information and, above all, to dance activities and events.
+One of the missions of the program is to facilitate access to information and, above all, to dance activities and events.

 Dive into the world of Quand on Danse!